 - the State of Victoria in defending multiple class actions relating to Hotel Quarantine

-- Coles in defending an employment related class action
+- Coles in defending parallel regulatory and class action proceedings relating to underpayment claims

 - Treasury Wine Estates in defending multiple shareholder class actions in relation to alleged non disclosures concerning FY20 earnings guidance having also successfully defended TWE in previous shareholder class actions